-Most patents want to know how to fix an overbite at home or even how to fix an overbite naturally.
+Most patients want to know how to fix an overbite at home, or even how to fix an overbite naturally.
 Unfortunately, developmental issues of the bones and teeth cannot be fixed with home remedies.
 In fact, improvised treatments may even aggravate the patient’s condition.
 This is the main reason why they are not recommended.

 The only solid non-medical solution to overbite is prevention.
 This entails parents making sure that their children do not take on potentially damaging habits such as thumb sucking and excessive pacifier use, which could act as predisposing factors for overbite.

-For patients who want to know how to fix an overbite without braces, there are some alternative treatment options that the orthodontists can recommend to patients with less severe cases of overbite.
-Patients can be provided with porcelain caps for their teeth which could correct the malocclusion and preserve the patient’s natural teeth.
+For patients who want to know how to fix an overbite without braces, there are some alternative treatment options that the orthodontist can recommend to patients with less severe cases of overbite.
+Patients can be provided with porcelain caps for their teeth, which could correct the malocclusion, and preserve the patient’s natural teeth.
 However, these are only suited for less complex cases, where the alignment of the teeth is not affected significantly.